victordomingos/optimize-images/README.md

 `optimize-images.py ./`

 Try to optimize all image files in current working directory, without recursion:

 `optimize-images.py -nr ./`
 `optimize-images.py --no-recursion ./`

+## Format specific options:

+The following format specific settings are optional and may be used simultaneously, for instance when processing a directory that may contain images in more than one format.
+The appropriate format-specific options entered by the user will then be automatically selected and applied for each image.

+### JPEG:

+#### Quality (-q or --quality)

+Set the quality for JPEG files (an integer value, between 1 and 100).
+A lower value will reduce both the image quality and the file size.
+The default value is 70.

+Try to optimize all image files in current working directory and all of its subdirectories, applying a quality of 65% to JPEG files:

+`optimize-images.py -q 65 ./`
+`optimize-images.py --quality 65 ./`

+### GIF and PNG:

+#### Reduce colors (-rc or --reduce-colors)

+Reduce colors (PNG/GIF) using an adaptive color palette with dithering.
+This option can have a big impact on file size, but please note that will also affect image quality in a very noticeable way, especially in images that have color gradients and/or transparency.

+Try to optimize a single image file in current working directory, applying and adaptive color palette with the default amount of colors (256):

+`optimize-images.py -rc ./imagefile.png`
+`optimize-images.py --reduce-colors ./imagefile.png`

+#### Maximum number of colors (-mc or --max-colors)

+Use this option to specify the maximum number of colors for PNG/GIF images when using the reduce colors (-rc) option (an integer value, between 1 and 256).
+The default value is 256.

+Try to optimize a single image file in current working directory, reducing the color palette to a specific value:

+`optimize-images.py -rc -mc 128 ./imagefile.png`
+`optimize-images.py --reduce-colors --max-colors 128 ./imagefile.png`

+Try to optimize all image files in current working directory and all of its subdirectories, applying a quality of 65% to JPEG files and reducing the color palette of PNG and GIF files to just 64 colors:

+`optimize-images.py -q 60 -rc -mc 64 ./`
+`optimize-images.py --quality 60 --reduce-colors --max-colors 64 ./`

 ## Installation and dependencies:

 No special instructions by now, as this is currently an experimental, early